 However, with a perpetual inventory system, you will have your beginning and ending inventory available whenever needed.

 The one benefit of periodic inventory systems is that they don’t incur any upfront costs on hardware and software.
-However, to make your life easier, you should at least consider free or cheap accounting software for your record keeping.
+However, to make your life easier, you should at least consider retail accounting software for your record keeping.

 Advantages of perpetual inventory